-Tom became the Director of Jersey Arts Trust in 2011, having initially joined as an Arts Development Officer in 2008.
+Tom became the Director of Jersey Arts Trust in 2011.
 Since this time he has conceived and produced a range of developmental projects including, the New Plays Project, Creative Arts Programme and the Artist Lock In alongside the delivery of the wider programme.

 Since 2016, Tom has driven the evolution of Jersey Arts Trust to ArtHouse Jersey with the expansion of the company’s residency programme and international reach.

 Away from ArtHouse Jersey, Tom is a Governor at Jersey College for Girls and played a supporting/advisory role for Branchage Film Festival.
 Tom previously worked as a freelance theatre director and an assistant projects producer and graduated from the University of Exeter with a BA (Hons) degree in English Literature.

 Matt comes to ArtHouse Jersey with significant experience of working in government and business development.
 Prior to his appointment he worked in Jersey’s Ministry of External Relations for eight years in a variety of roles, most recently as Head of Brexit Coordination and EU.
 Before that, Matt led on business development for the Branchage Film Festival and in various roles in television and publishing.

 Matt grew up and was educated in Jersey at Victoria College.
 He studied for his degree in International Business at the University of Plymouth, and gained his Masters in International Relations at the University of Hong Kong.